Buyers Guides

 With this rack, you're getting one of the sturdiest guitar storage solutions on the market.
 It's built tough with metal framing, high quality hinges, and snug neck supports to keep your most valued guitars safe.

-Hercules is a guitar stand specialist, and with this multi-instrument rack, they prove their exactly why they’re so highly thought of.
-This 5-piece rack is robust, and can hold any combination of electric, acoustic, and bass guitars.
-A word of caution though, this guitar rack is not nitro-safe.
+Hercules is a guitar storage specialist, and with this multi-instrument rack, they prove exactly why they’re so highly thought of.
+This 5-piece rack is robust and can hold any combination of electric, acoustic, and bass guitars.
+A word of caution, though, this guitar rack is not nitro-safe.

 Product Highlights: